About us..

 31st March 2010.
 Disaster strikes in the early hours of the morning.
 An electrical fire broke out during the wet and stormy night, and fanned by high winds, fire tore through the oak framed building and the entire collection of adjoining buildings.
 Fortunately no one was injured but all looked lost.

-In 2011, the site of the original shop was cleared for a full archaeological investigation in that unearthed the near 2,000 year old Roman pottery kilns that had previously laid beneath the footings to the perished building.
+In 2011, the site of the original shop was cleared for a full archaeological investigation that unearthed the near 2,000 year old Roman pottery kilns that had previously laid beneath the footings to the perished building.

-Peter, though now in poor health by this time, also took on his own personal project of restoring his T35 Massey Ferguson Tractor, named by him as "Fergy 5".
+Peter, now in poor health by this time, took on his own personal project of restoring his T35 Massey Ferguson Tractor, named by him as "Fergy 5".
 Which now stands proudly within the Farm Shop at Country Market for visiting little farmers to enjoy with their own adventures.

 Our Future